Azure-Samples/edgecast-cdn-token-fsharp/README.md

-# edgecast-cdn-token-fsharp
+---
+page_type: sample
+languages:
+- csharp
+- fsharp
+products:
+- azure-cdn
+- azure-cdn-verizon
+name: .NET code for generating tokens for "Azure CDN Premium from Verizon" (a.k.a.
+Edgecast)
+---

+# .NET code for generating tokens for "Azure CDN Premium from Verizon" (a.k.a.
+Edgecast)

-This project demonstrates how to generate access tokens for the "Verizon Digital Media Services / Edgecast Content Delivery Network CDN" in .NET.
+This project demonstrates how to generate access tokens for *Edgecast* in .NET.

+> The term "Edgecast" refers to the "Verizon Digital Media Services / Edgecast Content Delivery Network CDN", formally known as the "Azure Content Delivery Network Premium from Verizon" in Azure.

-The actual implementation is in .NET in the F# language, so you can easily plug it into your .NET core web app, or call it from F# Interactive.
+The actual implementation in .NET is F#, so you can easily plug it into your .NET core web app, or call it from F# Interactive.

 It offers a fluent API for both C# and F#, so token creation is self-explanatory.

 ## F# interactive sample